-For many people in the independent Hebrew/Hebraic Roots movement, Exodus 12:2 settles the matter: “This month shall be the beginning of months for you; it is to be the first month of the year to you” (NASU), speaking of the month of Aviv (Exodus 13:4).
+For many people in the independent Messianic movement, Exodus 12:2 settles the matter: “This month shall be the beginning of months for you; it is to be the first month of the year to you,” speaking of the month of Aviv (Exodus 13:4).
 Thus it is said that the worldwide Jewish Synagogue has been in error for millennia about designating the festival commanded in Leviticus 23:23-25 and Numbers 29:1-6 as “Rosh HaShanah,” and remembering the first of Tishri as the Civil New Year:

 Those dismissing the Jewish custom of celebrating Rosh HaShanah at this time note that there is no reference to any kind of new year in either passage.
 All it speaks of is a zikron teruah or “a memorial (of) blowing” occurring in the seventh month.
 They feel justified at referring to this appointed time exclusively as Yom Teruah, and then criticizing anyone who follows the halachic lead of the Synagogue.

-It is, unfortunately, difficult for many non-Jewish Messianics to realize that the Jewish people have been given the scepter of leadership (Genesis 49:10), that they possess the oracles of God or the explanations on how the Torah is to be followed (Romans 3:2; 9:4), and that Yeshua Himself directed His disciples to follow the lead of the Pharisees in matters of Torah application (Matthew 23:2-3).
+It is, unfortunately, difficult for many non-Jewish Messianics in the independent Messianic movement to realize that the Jewish people have been given the scepter of leadership (Genesis 49:10), that they possess the oracles of God or the explanations on how the Torah is to be followed (Romans 3:2; 9:4), and that Yeshua Himself directed us to follow the lead of the Pharisees in matters of Torah application (Matthew 23:2-3).
 And the Pharisaism of the Apostle Paul is often not even realized (Acts 23:6).
-These factors, however, when properly considered, should make us wonder why more independent Messianics do not follow a style of Torah observance more like its Messianic Jewish counterpart and the mainline Conservative and/or Reform Synagogue.
+These factors, however, when properly considered, should make us wonder why the independent Messianic movement does not follow a style of Torah observance more like its Messianic Jewish counterpart and the mainline Conservative and/or Reform Synagogue.

-The argument against Rosh HaShanah that is commonly made (especially by Two-House proponents), to paraphrase what is often said, is that “The Rabbis were deceived by a blast from Babylon.
+The argument against Rosh HaShanah that is commonly made, to paraphrase what is often said, is that “The Rabbis were deceived by a blast from Babylon.
 The Civil New Year is based on Babylonian practices, and is now a misunderstanding present among Judah.
 We must leave such Babylonianism at the door.”